 Shape: Wayfarer | Material: Super-elastic memorized resin (TR90) | Benefits: UV protection, glare filtration

 Lenses prone to scratching

 Sheu, Erdmier, and Bowman are all fans of Goodr, and we can see why.
-Designed with women's faces in mind, the lightweight frame is comfortably snug, so you don't have to worry about them slipping off.
+The lightweight frame is comfortably snug, so you don't have to worry about them slipping off.
 "They have a slight grip to them that keeps them from falling down your nose or bouncing around," says Erdmier.
 Plus, she adds, they're not so spendy that you'll worry about getting them all sweaty.
 "They're stylish, polarized, and affordable," adds Sheu.
 "The website also allows you to do a virtual try-on to see what they will look like!"

 Shape: Wayfarer | Material: Copolyester, silicone | Benefits: Glare filtration, UV protection